Same-sex marriage in Texas: Federal lawsuit

+Proceedings and appeal

 In October 2013, a lesbian couple married in Massachusetts and an unmarried same-sex couple challenged the state's same-sex marriage ban in the United States District Court for the Western District of Texas.
 The case, De Leon v.
 Perry, was assigned to Judge Orlando Luis Garcia.
-On February 26, Judge Garcia ruled that Texas's ban on same-sex marriages was unconstitutional under the Fourteenth Amendment.
+On February 26, Judge Garcia ruled that Texas' ban on same-sex marriages was unconstitutional under the Fourteenth Amendment.
 Garcia agreed with the plaintiffs' argument that homosexuals are a suspect class entitled to a more exacting standard of review, heightened scrutiny, but found that the state's arguments fail "even under the most deferential rational basis level of review" regarding equal protection.
 Regarding due process and the denial of a fundamental right, he wrote that the state's ban must be reviewed under the strict scrutiny standard.
 He ruled that the state had "failed to identify any rational, much less a compelling, reason that is served by denying same-sex couples the fundamental right to marry".
 Garcia issued a preliminary injunction barring enforcement of the same-sex marriage bans because they cause irreparable harm.
 He stayed enforcement of his ruling pending appeal to the Fifth Circuit Court of Appeals.
+He wrote:

 Attorney General Greg Abbott said the state would appeal the decision.
 Governor Rick Perry said: "The 10th Amendment guarantees Texas voters the freedom to make these decisions, and this is yet another attempt to achieve via the courts what couldn't be achieved at the ballot box.
 We will continue to fight for the rights of Texans to self-determine the laws of our state."
 The state filed a notice of appeal on March 7.
 On October 9, the Fifth Circuit agreed to expedite oral arguments.
 Proceedings in two other same-sex marriage cases, Zahrn v.
 Perry and McKnosky v.
 Perry, were put on hold pending a decision from the Fifth Circuit.
 In November, the Fifth Circuit scheduled oral arguments for January 9, 2015 alongside a Louisiana case, Robicheaux v.
 George, and on December 12, it refused to lift the stay.
 Oral arguments were heard on January 9 before Judges Patrick Higginbotham, Jerry Edwin Smith, and James E. Graves Jr.

 The case was still pending in the Fifth Circuit when the U.S. Supreme Court ruled on June 26, 2015 in Obergefell v.
 Hodges that the denial of marriage rights to same-sex couples is unconstitutional under the Due Process and Equal Protection clauses of the Fourteenth Amendment.
 On July 1, the Fifth Circuit affirmed the district court's judgment in favor of the plaintiffs.
-The ruling remanded the case back to Judge Garcia, with instructions to issue a final order striking down Texas's same-sex marriage ban.
+The ruling remanded the case back to Judge Garcia, with instructions to issue a final order striking down Texas' same-sex marriage ban.
 Garcia had already lifted the stay of his previous order hours after Obergefell was decided, and promptly issued the final order, legalizing same-sex marriage in Texas.